Local plan monitoring

 Employment land survey

-This survey monitors the availability, distribution and loss of employment and non-residential land in South Gloucestershire.
+The employment land survey monitors the availability, distribution and loss of employment and non-residential land in South Gloucestershire.
 It provides a record of gains and losses for employment and non-residential land and buildings categorised as either:

 - new build on ‘greenfield’ or undeveloped sites

 - re-development or change of use of existing sites and buildings

 - extension of existing buildings and premises to create new office, industrial, warehousing or other developments

 The survey does not include small-scale development or provide any record of vacant or available commercial space.
 Analysis is restricted to sites of 0.4 hectare (gross) and over 500 square metres (gross).
 On safeguarded employment areas as identified in the Core Strategy (2013) (policy CS12) all new development is monitored.